BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/QuickSurfaceMeshFilter.md

 | 12 | Node that is on the exterior of the mesh  |
 | 13 | Node that is on the exterior of the mesh and is a triple line  |
 | 14 | Node that is on the exterior of the mesh and is a quadruple point   |

+## Notes

+The Quickmesh algorithm is very crude and naive in its implementation.
+This filter along with the Laplacian Smoothing filter can give you reasonable results.
+The newer filter that should replace both the quick mesh and the Laplacian Smoothing filter is the "SurfaceNets" surface meshing algorithm.
+This will create the surface mesh and smooth in a single filter and give subjectively better results.

 % Auto generated parameter table will be inserted here